 - Established referral process to spiritual care services.

 - Communication training for physicians, nurses, and allied health professionals that addresses supporting patients with poor prognoses and their families.

-- Protocols for advanced care planning to elicit patient and family goals for care preferences, and ensure these are documented and communicated to decision makers and healthcare team members.
+- Protocols for advance care planning to elicit patient and family goals for care preferences, and ensure these are documented and communicated to decision makers and health care team members.

 - Palliative care protocols that are integrated into ongoing care delivery.

-- Percentage of deceased stroke patients who accessed specialist palliative care services.
+- Percentage of stroke patients who had a referral to specialist palliative care services during inpatient care.